jjam912/note_utility/RULES.md

 The order of conversion is the order in which NoteUtil creates its notes.
 Here is the order:

 1. Headings
+2. Categories
-2. Extensions
+3. Extensions
-3. Pairs
+4. Pairs
-4. Content
+5. Content

 This means that anything lower in the creation hierarchy should not interfere with anything higher in the creation hierarchy.